-You would be told the result of your visa application in the interview itself.
-He approved my visa, and I gleefully left the counter, while scolding myself that I had panicked over the unclear printouts for no good reason.
+My interviewer approved my US tourist visa, and I gleefully left the counter, while scolding myself that I had panicked over the unclear printouts for no good reason.

-But then my friend came outside, and when I asked about the visa, he shook his head in negative.
+But then my friend came outside, and when I asked how her interview went, she shook his head in negative.
 We were confused and couldn’t understand what might have gone wrong.
-He told me that the interviewer asked him a few questions, such as if he went to another country, if he worked somewhere, and what was the duration of his stay in the US.
-When he had answered these questions, the interviewer told him that he could not grant him a visa.
+She said that the interviewer asked her a few questions, such as if she went to another country, if she worked somewhere, and what was the duration of her stay in the US.
+When she had answered these questions, the interviewer told her that her US visa was not approved.

-My friend asked what was wrong, but the consulate officer only said that he was not eligible.
-Then he gave him a green document which listed that his visa application was rejected due to the section 214 b.
+My friend asked what was wrong, but the officer only said that she was not eligible.
+Then she gave him a green document that listed that her visa application was rejected due to section 214 b.
 But if you Google, the internet says that a general form is given to everyone whose visa is rejected, though the reasons for rejection might vary.

 We are not sure if the approval depends on the visa interviewer, as the one who interviewed my friend rejected many people.

-Then I studied my friend’s form to see if he had made a mistake.
-Two things were inconsistent between his form and his interview answers.
-My friend had written his duration of travel as one-month, but when the interviewer asked he said 2-3 weeks.
-The consulate officer asked if he had been to another country, and he said he had been to Singapore.
-Now he had been to Singapore eight years ago, but he mentioned in his application form that he had been to Singapore in the past five years.
+Then I studied my friend’s form to see if she had made a mistake.
+Two things were inconsistent between her form and her interview answers.
+My friend had written her duration of travel as one-month, but when the interviewer asked she said 2-3 weeks.
+The consulate officer asked if she had been to another country, and she said she had been to Hong Kong.
+Now she had been to Hong Kong eight years ago, but she mentioned in her application form that she had been to Hong Kong in the past five years.

 I suggest you fill your form correctly and answer the questions in the interview confidently and honestly while keeping the information coherent with the application.
 That is all.

-Passport Collection – I chose a premium delivery service which cost me Rs 500, but the passport would come to my provided address.
+Passport Collection – I chose a premium delivery service which cost me Rs 500, but the passport came to my provided address.
 You can also go to the US VFS center and collect the passport.
-The passport is dispatched within two days of the interview and mine is out for delivery today.

 Traveling from Bangalore to Hyderabad –

-We stayed at Shobha serviced apartments though we had booked a room in a nearby Treebo hotel.
-But Treebo refused to accept us as only married couples can stay in Treebo.
-A fifteenth-century thing but I am sure they had security reasons and history to prove the differentiation.
+We stayed at Shobha serviced apartments.
 The comfortable Shobha apartments are right opposite the consulate’s office.
 They even open the back gate which lets you out directly opposite the US consulate.
 The breakfast was okay, but the people and the service were appreciable.